CLUSTERfoo/clusterfoo-dot-com/content/me/about.markdown

 ## About Me

 I discovered the joys of math and programming in my 20's, and wish I has done so sooner!
-I’ve been programming since the Summer of 2012, and worked at [Functional Imperative](http://www.functionalimperative.com/) from
+I’ve been programming since summer 2012, and in the summer of 2013 I moved to Toronto to work as a software developer.
+I currently work at [theScore](http://thescore.com).
-Summer 2013 to Summer 2014.

 I can't think of more things about me.